Home Mortgage Loans in Northwest Indiana

 Depending on your credit and financing, you'll need to save enough money for a down payment.
 Typical down payment amounts range from 5% to 20%.
 You'll also need money to pay closing costs, which will vary depending on your loan program.

 The Amount you save should be over and above your money for the down payment and closing.
 Your lender wants to see that you're not living paycheck to paycheck.
 That money will also help you with maintenance and repair issues that come up when you own a home.

 Have everything in order.
-Before the real home shopping begins, you will want to get pre-approved for a mortgage loan.
-Typically realtors will request that you get a pre-approval letter before showing you a home.
-Obtaining a pre-approval allows you to find out how much you can afford.
+Before the real home shopping begins, you will want to get pre-qualified for a mortgage loan.
+Typically realtors will request that you get a pre-qualified letter before showing you a home.
+Obtaining a pre-qualification allows you to find out how much you can afford.